jerith/xpathlet/README.md

 implementation.
 (There is also a alternate parser which uses [parsley][2], but that's currently much slower and is therefore not the default.)

+xpathlet is covered by the MIT license.
+See the LICENSE file for details.

 Features
 --------